WeblateOrg/weblate/docs/admin/addons.rst

 Removes strings without a translation from translation files.

-Use this if you do not want empty strings to appear in translation files (for example when your localization library displays them as empty strings instead of falling back to the source string).
+Use this to not have any empty strings in translation files (for example if your localization library displays them as missing instead of falling back to the source string).

 .. seealso::